 Paratuberculosis in ruminants is a notifiable disease (List B) in Norway.
 Mycobacterium avium subsp. paratuberculosis infection was first diagnosed in cattle and goats in Norway in 1907 and 1934, respectively (1, 2).
-The control of this disease is enforced by government legislation and includes restrictions on animal movement.
-In goat herds, government restrictions combined with vaccination have been used to control paratuberculosis.
-However, in recent years a large proportion of the Norwegian goat herds has undergone a disease eradication programme (3).
-Mycobacterium avium subsp. paratuberculosis was detected in sheep for the first time in 2002 and in alpaca in 2014 (4).
+More recently, Mycobacterium avium subsp. paratuberculosis was detected for the first time in sheep in 2002 and in alpaca in 2014 (3).